TakumiOtagaki/PseudoknotVisualizer/README.md

 # loading
 fetch 1kpd
 # at PyMOL command line.
-pkv 1kpd, A
+pkv 1kpd
 # OR
-pkv sele, A # if 1kpd is selected.
+pkv sele  # if 1kpd is selected.
 ```
 As you can see from this example, you can use "sele" to identify the model.